StormSurge95/ALPC/README.md

 ## Final Notes
 * AS STATED, THIS PACKAGE IS STILL A WORK IN PROGRESS.
 If you have ANY issues at all or any suggestions or come accross any bugs, feel free to either submit them to the issues tab or submit your info to the existing issue if your bug/issue/suggestion is already there.
-* The two current largest bugs I have are as follows:
+* The current largest bug I have is as follows:
-  1. The fact that Pathfinder takes FAR too long to prepare.
+  1. Pathfinder takes FAR too long to prepare.
+We've sped it up by 3 seconds with the most recent update; but it's still not enough.
-  2. For some reason, my modifications to the socketio package I'm using seem to interfere with its ability to disconnect properly.
-  Any help with these two bugs would be very much appreciated.
+  Any help with bugs (both found and not found) would be very much appreciated.